Dario Marešić

-Dario Marešić (born 29 September 1999) is an Austrian professional footballer who plays as a defender for Croatian club Istra 1961.
+Dario Marešić (born 29 September 1999) is an Austrian professional footballer who plays as a defender for Croatian Football League club Hajduk Split.

 Career

 On 9 May 2018, he played as Sturm Graz beat Red Bull Salzburg in extra time to win the 2017–18 Austrian Cup.

 On 27 August 2019, Dario joined French side Stade de Reims.

 On 12 July 2022, Marešić joined Istra 1961 in Croatia on loan with an option to buy.

+On 17 February 2026, he was announced as the new signing of Hajduk Split, rejoining his former manager at Istra 1961, Gonzalo García.

 Personal life

 Born in Austria, Marešić is of Croatian descent.
 He is a youth international for Austria.